Blog

 At first, Maya told Laura that she wanted to be separated from Hannah because she didn’t want to impact Hannah’s chances of being adopted.
 Laura said no. She assured Maya that she would find a family that wanted to adopt them both.
 “And she did,” Maya said with a huge smile.
 “I knew that I wasn’t a troubled kid.
 I know I’m here for a reason.
 I just hoped someone would take that chance on me.”

-The Fontaines with their recruiter, Laura Brooks
+Hannah, Dana, Barbara and Maya with their recruiter, Laura

 Maya and Hannah were adopted by Dana and Barbara in 2017.
 The couple had raised three sons, but felt they still had more love to give.
 Their youngest son, Nathan, was still living at home when Maya and Hannah joined the family.
 “Laura will forever be a part of our family,” Barbara said.
 Maya was quick to chime in, “I love Laura.
 I have no idea what would have happened to us if she hadn’t found us our family.”